 Hire a car for the day and set off clockwise.
 Most of the interesting sights can be seen with just a slight detour off the main road that runs around the outside of the island – here’s the road trip we took, starting out from our hotel on the south coast, near the St Lawrence Gap.
-Our highlights of the trip were most definitely the Harrison Point Lighthouse, Animal Flower Cave and Cherry Tree Hill – take a look below to check out my ultimate Barbados road trip!
+Our highlights of the trip were most definitely the Harrison Point Lighthouse, Animal Flower Cave and Bathsheba – take a look below to check out my ultimate Barbados road trip!

 Bridgetown – Paynes Bay driving time: 15 minutes

 This little itinerary starts just north of Bridgetown, on the jaw-dropping west coast, arguably home to some of the most beautiful beaches on the island, and some of the most opulent resorts, too.
 Cruise up the coastal road and admire those spectacular sands and twinkling waters.
 You could stop off and take a wander along Paynes Bay or Sandy Lane beach, then hop back in the car and carry on north (be sure to take a sneaky peek at Rihanna’s house as you drive past – One Sandy Lane).

 Paynes Bay – Speightstown driving time: 20 minutes